stadium-software/repeater-datagrid-client-side/README.md

 ![](images/Page.Load.png)

-# Advanced Filters
-Use the [Filter Grid Generator](https://github.com/stadium-software/filter-grid) to generate a filtergrid or build a custom set of filters (for an example check the [sapz](Stadium6/Client-Side-Repeater-DataGrid.sapz) file).

 ## CSS Files
 The CSS below is required for the correct functioning of the module.
 Some elements can be [customised](#customising-css) using a variables CSS file.